-Although we are a family business don't let that fool you, the boss who retired from the 'rat race' in 2007, had been the founder and for over ten years the MD, of one of the largest suppliers of data transmission and tracking equipment to the emergency, rescue and recovery services.
-Below you can see a few images of some of the very first vehicles he equipped back then, although predominantly from the UK's vehicle recovery industry they also had unit in other emergency services.
+Although we are a family business don't let that fool you, the bosses who both retired from the 'rat race' in 2007, had been the founder MD and Company Secretary, of one of the largest suppliers of data transmission and tracking equipment to the emergency, rescue and recovery services.
+Below you can see a few images of some of the very first vehicles they equipped back then, although predominantly from the UK's vehicle recovery industry they also had units in the other emergency services.

 Our history goes back to the early days of tracking devices long before the GPRS / SMS internet based networks we have today.
 Back then there was really only two wireless networks that were reliable enough to use for tracking, they were Vodafone’s Packnet and RAM Data's Mobitex system, we settled on RAM.
 Of course there was no tracking hardware you could buy and so you had to design and get manufactured your own device!
 This we did using a number of Hampshire based electronics companies before finally settling on Phoenix System of Fareham, who we still work with today.